 And with that, it gets a lot easier.
-Once we see that this is more than something we simply “do” or “don’t do,” we can start practicing the skills we need to have healthier interactions that work better for everyone, including ourselves.
+Once we see that this is more than something we merely “do” or “don’t do,” we can start practicing the skills we need to have healthier interactions that work better for everyone, including ourselves.

 Why Is It Important to Be a Great Listener?

-Everyone, from your closest loved ones to “HELLO, my name is: Brad” at that work conference you went to last spring, everyone wants to feel heard and valued.
+From your closest loved ones to “HELLO, my name is: Brad” at that work conference you went to last spring, everyone wants to feel heard and valued.

-A conversation can be a joyous exploration between two people, or a “cool story” arms race that leaves everyone exhausted and frustrated.
+A conversation can be a joyous exploration between two people or a “cool story” arms race that leaves everyone exhausted and frustrated.
 You have the power to decide.

-1. They Resist the Urge to Over-Relate
+Resist the Urge to Over-Relate

-2. They Prompt and Engage
+Prompt and Engage

-Don’t worry, relating is not the only way to be an active listener and show someone that you are fully there with them.
+Fortunately, relating is not the only way to be an active listener and show someone that you are fully there with them.

-One thing that most listeners don’t do nearly enough, and great listeners actually do, is ask follow-up questions.
+One thing that most listeners don’t do nearly enough, and great listeners do, is ask follow-up questions.
 Give others the opportunity to tell you more.
 Try saying things like:

-- “Tell me more about that”
+- “Tell me more about that.”